• Skip to primary navigation

 Do you eat 24-hour probiotic yogurt?

-Well, if you’re one of three million Americans who have celiac disease, or if you’re one of seven hundred thousand people who have ulcerative colitis, or if you’re one of the twenty-five to forty-five million people in the U.S. suffering from irritable bowel syndrome, or you’re someone that is taking or has taken a lot of antibiotics, then you probably should be eating this healthy yogurt.
+Well, if you’re one of three million Americans who have celiac disease, or if you’re one of seven hundred thousand people who have ulcerative colitis, or if you’re one of the twenty-five to forty-five million people in the U.S. suffering from irritable bowel syndrome, or you’re someone that is taking or has taken a lot of antibiotics, then you probably should be eating this nutritious yogurt.

 One of the ways suggested to treat the above conditions is by the introduction of good bacteria into your intestines by the means of probiotics.
 Most of you know this can be done by taking commercially produced probiotics in pill form.